-- 12. Adopting, enforcing and monitoring good corporate governance practices, processes and disclosure; - 13.
-Adopting a communications policy to ensure effective, timely and non-selective communications between the Company, its shareholders and the public; - 14.
-Adopting a Code of Business Conduct and Ethics and monitoring its compliance from time to time; - 15.
-Nominating or appointing directors, as appropriate, considering the size of the Board and the competencies and skills of directors and proposed directors; - 16.
-Ensuring the new directors receive comprehensive orientation to the Board and that an appropriate continuing education program is made available to all directors; - 17.
-Ensuring that the compensation of directors realistically reflects the time spent, responsibilities and risks involved in being an effective director; - 18.
-Assessing annually the performance of the Board, its committees and each of its directors; - 19.
-Recommending to shareholders, pursuant to the recommendation of the Audit Committee, the appointment of auditors and approving auditor compensation;
+- 12. Adopting, enforcing and monitoring good corporate governance practices, processes and disclosure. - 13.
+Adopting a communications policy to ensure effective, timely and non-selective communications between the Corporation, its shareholders and the public. - 14.
+Adopting a Code of Business Conduct and Ethics and monitoring its compliance from time to time. - 15.
+Nominating or appointing directors, as appropriate, considering the size of the Board and the competencies and skills of directors and proposed directors. - 16.
+Ensuring the new directors receive comprehensive orientation to the Board and that an appropriate continuing education program is made available to all directors. - 17.
+Ensuring that the compensation of directors realistically reflects the time spent, responsibilities and risks involved in being an effective director. - 18.
+Assessing annually the performance of the Board, its committees and each of its directors. - 19.
+Recommending to shareholders, pursuant to the recommendation of the Audit Committee, the appointment of auditors and approving auditor compensation. - 20.
+Approving the submission to the shareholders of the Corporation, any amendment to the articles of the Corporation or the approval of any adoption, amendment or repeal of any by-laws of the Corporation.

-- 20. Approving the submission to the shareholders of the Corporation, any amendment to the articles of the Corporation or the approval of any adoption, amendment or repeal of any by-laws of the Corporation; - 21.
-Declaring dividends on the shares of the Corporation; and - 22.
-Receiving timely reporting from the Environmental, Health and Safety Committee on the Corporation's execution of its environmental policies and management of environmental risk and health and safety measures.
+- 21. Declaring dividends on the shares of the Corporation. - 22.
+Receiving timely reporting from the Environmental, Health and Safety Committee on the Corporation's execution of its environmental policies and management of environmental risk and health and safety measures. - 23.
+Receiving timely reporting from the Governance and Nomination Committee on the adoption and application of governance guidelines.

-The Board of Directors discharges its duties both directly and through its Audit, Remuneration and Environmental, Health and Safety committees.
+The Board of Directors discharges its duties both directly and through its audit, remuneration, governance and nomination and environmental, health and safety committees.